-WARNING: Do not exceed the electrical rating printed on the dataplate located on the upper left side of the unit.
+WARNING: Risk of Shock.
+Do not exceed the electrical rating printed on the dataplate located on the upper left side of the unit.

-CAUTION: Do not move the unit using the drain pan on the back.
+Do not move the unit using the drain pan on the back.
 This could cause damage to the equipment.